DennisTockan/ToucanTest/README.md

 - Replace `<root-password>` and `<database-name>` with your preferred values.

-Connect to the MySQL database using a database client (e.g., phpMyAdmin) by specifying the host, username, password, and port as configured in your .env file.
+Connect to the MySQL database using a database client by specifying the host, username, password, and port as configured in your .env file.